EbrahimElhilaly/IrrigationSystem/README.md

 The system is designed to fulfill the following requirements:

-Maintain and configure plots of land with irrigation time slots and water requirements Automatically irrigate the lands based on the configured time slots and water requirements Provide REST APIs to downstream consumers for adding, configuring, editing, and listing plots of land.
+Maintain and configure plots of land with irrigation time slots and water requirements.

+Automatically irrigate the lands based on the configured time slots and water requirements.

+Provide REST APIs to downstream consumers for adding, configuring, editing, and listing plots of land.

 # Usage